 In recent years, increased research about the causes of Chiari malformations has produced some interesting results.
 Initially, Chiari malformation was thought to be an exclusively congenital issue that was caused by structural defects in the brain and spinal cord during fetal development.
 However, recent research has revealed that Chiari malformations can also be related to trauma, especially whiplash.

 Several studies have suggested that a previously undetected Chiari malformation can be symptomatically awakened as a result of trauma caused during a motor vehicle crash.
 While these studies determined that head or neck trauma is capable of “triggering” symptoms relating to CM, in a 2010 study, Michael D. Freeman and number of other experts set out to determine the answer to an even more intriguing question: Could car crash trauma actually be the initiating cause of a Chiari malformation?

-Established research has already concluded that Chiari malformation can be acquired (i.e. non-congenital).
+Established research has already concluded that Chiari malformation can be acquired later in life (i.e. non-congenital).
 In a procedure known as lumbar shunting, cerebrospinal fluid (CSF) levels are reduced in order to ease intracranial pressure in patients with neurological disorders.
 In some cases, reduced CSF levels can allow the brain to drop in the skull to the point that the cerebellum pushes through the foramen magnum, in effect causing a Chiari malformation.
 This occurs because the flotation level of the brain is dependent on the amount of CSF within the dural covering of the spine and brain.
 There is clinical evidence showing that dural leaks causing reduced CSF levels are in fact associated with whiplash trauma.
-Accordingly, it is quite possible that whiplash trauma could cause a dural leak that results in Chiari I malformation.
+This is possible because the damage caused during the whiplash acts like a lumbar shunting, reducing the levels of CSF.
+The whiplash trauma then causes a dural leak that results in Chiari malformation.